openedx/edx-documentation/en_us/open_edx_release_notes/source/ginkgo.rst

 Deprecated Features
 ***********************

-Several features are deprecated or deleted by the Open edX Ginkgo release.
+Several features are deprecated or deleted in the Open edX Ginkgo release.

 * The Programs service was deprecated in Ficus.
 It has been replaced by the Catalog service in Ginkgo.
-* The Credentials API V2 has replaced the Credentials API V1, which has been removed.
+* The Credentials API v2 has replaced the Credentials API v1, which has been removed.
 * The waffle flag ``unified_course_view``, which can be used for the new view of the course outline on a separate page, is deprecated in Ginkgo.
 The old